 The doors officially opened to the Geneva agricultural station, the sixth facility of its kind in the nation.
 The station included 125 acres of land, a laboratory building, living quarters for researchers and several farm buildings.
 It employed four faculty members and one staff member who acted as the janitor, stable boy, receptionist and maintenance man.

-John Charles Arthur was hired as a botanist to study plant diseases in Geneva, making him the first plant pathologist hired by a state agricultural experiment station in the United States.
+Joseph Charles Arthur was hired as a botanist to study plant diseases in Geneva, making him the first plant pathologist hired by a state agricultural experiment station in the United States.

 H. H. Whetzel is appointed assistant professor and head of Botany in the recently established New York State College of Agriculture.